OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

     # return a username/password pair for the service instance
     cf service-key < NAME > space-deployer-key
     ```
+    `cloud-gov-service-account` and `space-deployer` are unique to cloud.gov and provide an account with the permissions to deploy your application.
+Read more in the [cloud.gov service account documentation](https://cloud.gov/docs/services/cloud-gov-service-account/).

 1. Copy `terraform/<ENV>/secrets.auto.tfvars.example` to `secrets.auto.tfvars` and add the service key information from the above step
     ```
     cf_user = "some-user"